jboner/lagom-service-locator-consul/README.md

-#  Lagom Service Locator and Service Registry for Consul
+#  Lagom Service Locator for Consul

 **DISCLAIMER: This is work in progress.
 This code has never been used in anger.
 Use it as a starting point and adapt it as-needed.
 I'd be happy to take pull requests.**